Alois: The last tiger hunt

 “It’s no use like this,” I said after a while.
 “We must try to find the trail again below.
 If we start from here” — I pointed to the last track at the edge of the descent — “and look for the easiest way down, we should arrive near the place tiger descended.
 Animals always look for the easiest way, especially, of course, when they are wounded.”

 We started our descent, over loose, weathered scree and slippery rocks, using the sparse bushes and root gnarls between the rocks for support.
-We were still about ten or twelve metres above the surroundings when it happened.
+We were still about ten or twelve meters above the surroundings when it happened.
 First I heard a low cry of terror above me, and then a human body flew past me.
 With hands and feet I clung to the rock, in fright, as a crash of stones came down around me.

-Hastily I descended the last few metres and was soon kneeling beside my friend.
+Hastily I descended the last few meters and was soon kneeling beside my friend.
 I seriously feared that he was dead, or at least badly injured; but after I had roused him from his light unconsciousness, by shaking him vigorously, he straightened up with a groan and found that his bones were apparently still whole.

 “You were lucky to fall into the bush here,” I said, pointing to the undergrowth that had broken his fall.
 “But next time please let us know beforehand if you’re in such a hurry.”